heoelri/adopac/labs/lab3/lab3.md

 > If you're looking for a specific builtin or predefined variable, please have a look on the list of [predefined variables](https://docs.microsoft.com/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml#pipeline-variables) on docs.microsoft.com.

 * Click on "Commit"
-* Save our changes to the "master" branch
+* Save our changes to the "lab3.2" branch
 * Click on "Commit" again

 * Go back to Pipelines > Pipelines
 * Select our "Multi-stage pipeline with conditions"
-* Select the last job (it's perhaps still running)
+* Click on "Run pipeline"
+* Make sure that the correct branch (3.2) is selected
 * Click on **Build Stage Windows**

 Note!
 There are chances that your job is still queued, during this time keep calm :)